filed in: Showit

 Blogging in Showit is easy.
 Once you have your new Showit website ready to launch, the Showit support team will take care of taking all of your current WordPress blog posts, including images, and transfer them to your new Showit WordPress blog.

 Blogging will be the same as before, you’ll just have a much better-looking website!

 If you’re interested in playing around with Showit’s website builder you can visit https://app.showit.co/demo

 Choosing Showit is a great choice for any wedding photographer or wedding industry professional.

-It gives you the ability to be flexible with your design and make edits and updates to your website easily.
+It gives you the ability to be flexible with your design and make edits and updates to your website easy.

 You’re not stuck with one content block style or theme.
 If you can think of the design, chances are you can create it.

-Showit has amazing in editor live chat with their customer support team to help you with any issues you run into.
+Showit has amazing live chat support with their customer support team to help you with any issues you run into.

 Sign up for Showit here.